aathn/mvk18/docs/source/appendices.rst

    :links: TEST_11; TEST_12
    :priority: 1

-   The host shall be able to define the camera's view angle, to enable the camera to only track visible airplanes.
+   The Skysense host shall be able to define the camera's view angle, to enable the camera to only track visible airplanes.

 .. req:: Abide view boundaries